0x1eef/trip.rb/README.md

 ## <a id='introduction'>Introduction</a>

-Trip is a concurrent tracer that can pause, resume and alter code while it is running and being traced on a separate thread.
+Trip is a concurrent tracer that can pause, resume and alter code while it is being traced.
 Trip yields control between two threads, typically the main thread and a thread that Trip creates.

 Under the hood, Trip uses `Thread#set_trace_func` and spawns a new thread dedicated to running and tracing a block of Ruby code.
 Control is yielded